 I had a few practise setbacks, because problems with my hands due to some health issues affected piano playing, among other things.
 So I had to modify my goals, take on easier pieces and take practise breaks for long stretches.

-I tried and failed at reaching ‘The 30 piece challenge” even though I had learned enough material, because many pieces were still too rough and needed more work.
-I no longer needed to upload my ‘first reading’ of each piece to keep me motivated, so I stopped doing it.
+‘The 30 piece challenge” was out of my reach, because even though I had learned enough material, many pieces were still too rough and needed more work.
+However my levels of motivations were steady and no longer needed to upload my ‘first reading’ of each piece to make sure I continued, so I stopped doing this.

 Making the time in my daily schedule and committing to learn new pieces had always been a struggle.
 So, in April 2015, I decided to make a change.
 I started small, with just 5 minutes a day, 20 days a month spent on sight reading a new piece.